zacharyrperales/HackTheBox_Solutions_Reports/Mongod.md

 clare08,fhickle@example.net,12d70565b1645ae77a607bacaf42bd03
 ```

-From a cursory glance, it appears that there are two types of hashes being used for the passwords and that the longer of the two types
+It appears that there are two types of hashes being used for the passwords and that the longer of the two types
 belong to potential administrators.
 We can return at a later time to explore further use of this information.